Return HOME OR to Finances, History, Membership, Missions, Officers, Schedules

 News from the church and session

-Since April of 2024, the First Presbyterian Church in Hazard, with whom we share Jim Garrett as supply minister, has been meeting at 9:00 a.m. to allow us to meet at 11:30.
-They have asked, however, if we would be willing to meet once a month at 9:00 a.m so that they can have a later service on that day.
-So, beginning on August 15th, pending approval by their session, our worship service will be at 9:00 a.m. every third Sunday in the month.
-On other Sundays, we will meet as usual for Sunday School at 10:30 and church at 11:30.
-So, mark your calendars accordingly.
-When we worship at 9:00, Sunday School will follow the worship service.
+Since April of 2024, the First Presbyterian Church in Hazard, with whom we share Jim Garrett as supply minister, met at 9:00 a.m. to allow us to meet at 11:30.
+Recently they asked if we would be willing to meet once a month at 9:00 a.m so that they can have a later service on that day.
+So, now our worship service on third Sundays is at 9:00 a.m.
+On other Sundays, we meet as usual for Sunday School at 10:30 and church at 11:30.
+When we worship at 9:00, Sunday School follows the worship service.

-I hope you are all aware that when the Internet cooperates, our worship services may be viewed on Facebook.
+I assume that you are all aware that when the Internet cooperates, our worship services may be viewed on Facebook.
 The videos are recorded for later viewing, but Facebook takes them down after 30 days.

-Jimmy Moore's bound paperback, "A Pictorial History of Witherspoon College" is still available for $15.
-Some of you may prefer a flash drive for $5 that contains both the entire book and a folder with all the individual pages for convenience in printing.
+Jimmy Moore's bound paperback, "A Pictorial History of Witherspoon College" is still available for $15, and we have just printed another twenty copies.
+If any of you prefer a flash drive, they cost only $5 and contain both the entire book, its index, and a folder with all the individual pages for convenience in printing.

 If you have news for this page, please let me know.